tomrijntjes/tomrijntjes.github.io/01-economics-of-nfts.md

 - the maker had only 15% distribution cost to sell his artwork across the globe to up to 100 buyers
 - in terms of effort, the work ended with creating the images and minting the NFT.
 No trips to the printing press, nothing they had to leave the office for.
 - I'm happy because I get a unique art piece, even though I can't enforce this uniqueness in practice
-- Makersplace is happy because they limited marginal costs per sale - they claim between $3-$15 in gas costs.
+- Makersplace is happy because they have limited marginal costs per sale.
+According to their FAQ they spend between $3 and $15 in gas costs, ie. transaction costs to place the image reference on the Ethereum blockchain.

 ## Well, Maybe Not Everyone

 I made a bid on three other jellyfish.
-Once above the initial asking price and twice below.
+One bid was above the initial asking price and two bids were below the initial asking price.
 You're allowed to go below the initial asking price, but Makersplace does not display those lowball offers in their latest bids carousel.
 Clearly that's not something they want to emphasize; the only way ought to be up.
 I never got back from any of the three owners.
 I can't tell if they did not like the bid or that they forgot they owned a digital jellyfish.

 The NFT market has [tanked](https://www.investmentmonitor.ai/crypto/nft-market-collapse-cryptocurrency-value/?cf-view), in terms of volume and price.
 Most of it was of poor quality!
 There is a literal sea of poorly created images, especially on [opensea](https://opensea.io/).

-It's no surprise that nobody wants those.
+It does not surprise me that nobody wants those.

-The question that remains: without any practical means of enforcing copyright and stripped of it's get-rich-quick dynamics, is there still a place for NFTs?
+The question that remains: without any practical means of enforcing copyright and stripped of its get-rich-quick dynamics, is there still a place for NFTs?

 I'm tentatively positive that there is such a place for high quality art that you'd want to print and put up on your wall to look at.